drkvogel/retrasst/notes/current-issues.md

     row->dest_type_name = Util::boxTubeTypeName(row->cbr_record->getProjId(), row->dest_box_id).c_str();

-inside or out of the main loops seems to cause `LoadPlanThread` to terminate early (leaving 0 chunks and therefore an exception)
+inside or out of the main loops seems to cause `LoadPlanThread` to terminate early (leaving 0 chunks and therefore an exception). rebooted as weird things happening...

+SampleRow row->cbr_record appears to be initialised but is then null..

+Ah, was initialising superclass with uninitialised `cbr_record` member rather than `cbr_rec` constructor parameter

+separating into primary and secondary, then doing combineAliquot messes up order of rows

+when secondaries are 'loose'

 ### 978238 several REVEAL boxes